 Located at the intersection of McKinney Road @ Kummer Rd.
 Drive up McKinney toward the golf course and stop at the stop sign at Kummer Rd.
 Put your car in neutral and you will drift backward up the slight hill.
 This really works, and does not have an apparent reason.
 This is one of many such “gravity hills” in the state.
 Optical illusion or something more paranormal?
 You decide!

 Green Man’s Tunnel – South Park

 This “out-of-the-way” tunnel, near Piney Fork and Gill Hall Roads, is allegedly the home of the “Green Man”, a disfigured recluse that is not welcoming of visitors.
 The Green Man was the apparent victim of some kind of electrical or nuclear accident, depending on the version of the story.
 This legend actually has its roots in Beaver County, where “Charlie No Face” roamed the roads at night many decades ago.
 This is a true story, but it is unclear how the folklore traveled from Beaver County to South Park.
 Also see the listing for “Corvette Tunnel”, which is nearby.
-The area is very secluded and is ripe for stories such as these; this is a well-known haunted place in the area.
+The area is very secluded and is ripe for stories such as these; this is one of the most well-known haunted places in the Pittsburgh.

 3701 Piney Fork Rd, South Park Township, PA 15129